-Reagent should be stored at 2-8°C. Sample can be stored at room temperature for 4hrs then can be stored at 2-8°C If serum separated can be stored at -20°C for 1year.
+Reagent should be stored at 2-8°C. Sample can be stored at room temperature for 4hrs then can be stored at 2-8°C. frozen serum is stable for 1year.

 - i.
 Adhere to safety precautions as stated in the facility Safety manual - ii.
 All personal protective equipment (PPE) must be worn when performing this procedure. - iii.
-All samples must be regarded as potentially infections. iv.
+All samples must be regarded as potentially infections. - iv.
 Refer to National infection prevention and control Guidelines for health care services in Tanzania

 Calibration of Centrifuge should be done as per schedule.
+Maintenance